 Watch a Webinar

 Interested in a longer lesson on negative CTE and ALLVAR Alloys?
-Watch our webinar to get the details.
+Check out one of our available webinars to get the details.

 ALLVAR Alloys are the only Negative Coefficient of Thermal Expansion Metals in the World.

 We offer a number of negative thermal expansion solutions, from off-the-shelf to custom designs.
 Thermal mismatch solutions may be as simple as changing out a washer or spacer for one made with ALLVAR Alloys.
 This replacement can reduce maintenance costs and extend the life of the component.
 Combustion engines and petroleum pump pipelines applications where cost savings can be seen through longer life and less maintenance.

 Similarly, negative thermal expansion struts made from ALLVAR Alloys are nearly impervious to extreme temperature ranges.
 This means that sensitive optical instruments orbiting the earth will not lose their precise alignment over time due to repeated thermal cycling in extreme environments.

 ALLVAR Alloys can also reduce the weight and size of an instrument simply by replacing a component.
 ALLVAR Alloys can eliminate thermal focal shift in athermal optical assemblies, providing size and weight reductions while potentially improving performance in varied temperatures.
 Replace a component in the re-entrant designed lens with a smaller one made of ALLVAR alloys.
 The lightweight alloy can increase tensile strength in some applications, such as in support struts for space telescopes.

 ALLVAR Alloys are titanium alloys that can be machined into rods, struts or tubes and are also offered as constant force-load washers for fasteners in temperature variant environments.
 They are corrosion-resistant, non-magnetic and can be welded to Ti-6-4 and other ALLVAR components.
 Contact us today and learn more.